Employment

 Instructional Positions

-The Department of Psychology in the College of Liberal Arts is accepting applications for part-time lecturers to teach courses that may occur in Fall 2023 (August 28, 2023 - January 10, 2024), Spring 2024 (January 11, 2023 - May 26, 2024), or the Summer 2024 session.
+The Department of Psychology in the College of Liberal Arts is accepting applications for single course, part-time lecturers (two courses/term) and full-time (three courses/term) to teach courses that may occur in Fall 2024 (August 26, 2024 - January 8, 2025), Spring 2025 (January 9, 2025 - May 24, 2025), or the Summer 2025 session.
 The Psychology Department occasionally needs lecturers to teach courses that cannot be staffed by regular faculty members or graduate students.
-This search will establish a “pool” of instructors if such openings occur during the 2023/24 academic year.
+This search will establish a “pool” of instructors if such openings occur during the 2024/25 academic year.
+Applicants may be selected from this pool on an as-needed basis throughout the academic year.
 Teaching may be for day, evening or online courses.
 Appointments may or may not be renewable based on need, funding, and performance.
 We welcome candidates whose experience in teaching and research has prepared them to contribute to the Psychology Department’s commitment to working with a diverse student population, and in building inclusivity, diversity, and equity into their courses.
-Apply online via the University of Minnesota Employment System; reference job opening ID 355770 (single course) or 355771 (multi-course).
+Apply online via the University of Minnesota Employment System; reference job opening ID 361774.

 Postdoctoral Positions